makoffee/Apple-M1-Audio-Fix/README.md

 * Note: Many of the offered solutions are uneducated guess, particully the suggestions to manimulate MIDI audio clock rates have no effect on this issue. *

 ## Temporary fix ##
-Removing curropted audio prefrences, and killing coreaudiod.
-After getting tired of typing these commands, I've created a small script to run these two actions, as the issue will occur multipule times a day.
+Removing corrupted audio preferences, and killing coreaudiod.
+After getting tired of typing these commands, I've created a small script to run these two actions, as the issue will occur multiple times a day.
 Restarting the system after running the script seems to keep the audio issues from coming back so quickly.

 ## Usage ##
 - Download 'fixaudio.sh'